JPVBMR/Salesforce/AppExchange/Nintex/README.md

 ## Contents

 This repository includes the following resources and documentation:
-- [MS Word: Print 1 Item Per Page](./1ItemPerPage_Tutorial.md) : Official github repo with sample apex classes.
+- [MS Word: Print 1 Item Per Page](./1ItemPerPage_Tutorial.md) : Given a List Of Records/Items saved in Salesforce, generate a document and print 1 item per page.

 ## Relevant Links: